siemens/OOASP/asp_interactive_configuration/DOC.md

 	not &fsum{ooasp_attr_fvalue(A,new_object)}=ooasp_attr_fvalue(A,new_object).
 ```

-These type of attributes must be treated differently to the rest, therefore they require rules like to ones above to handle each case.
-Bellow we show the difference of writing a constraint violation using `ooasp_attr_value/3` and `ooasp_attr_fvalue/2`.
+This type of attributes must be treated differently to the rest, therefore they require rules like to ones above to handle each case.
+Below we show the difference of writing a constraint violation using `ooasp_attr_value/3` and `ooasp_attr_fvalue/2`.
 Notice that in the second case, we directly compare the values by summing them up.

 #### `ooasp_attr_value/3`
 ```